 New York Probate Process – A Guide

-The purpose of this guide is to help you understand the New York City Probate process:
+The purpose of this guide is to help you understand the New York City Probate process.
+You can also watch THIS VIDEO for a quick and easy 5 step guide.

 In order to understand probate, the probate process, and the proceedings held in the Surrogate’s Court, it is first essential to understand the following terms and definitions: